- Alumni & Donors

 - Entrance of the Reims campus (photo: Martin Argyroglo)

 Travel Plans: Arrival and departure

 Participants are responsible for organising and reserving their transportation to and from Paris.
 For students flying to Paris, the Summer School team will meet them upon arrival at Paris-Charles de Gaulle airport.
-Another meeting point in Paris may be set up for students currently residing in Paris.
+Another meeting point will be set up for students already in Paris, or coming through another means of transportation.
 At the end of the programme, participants will be able to leave directly from the Paris residence, or will be accompanied to the Paris-Charles de Gaulle airport.

 The exact timing and details for pick-ups will be defined during the registration process.